qiime/Topiary-Explorer/user_guide/source/quickstart.rst

 Step 1.
 Running TopiaryExplorer
 -------------------------------
-You'll need at least 1GB of RAM to run TopiaryExplorer, but if you have more it will help run TopiaryExplorer faster.
-We recommend starting with 3GB of RAM.

 Navigate to the unpacked topiaryexplorer directory from the command line.

 Run with the command TopiaryExplorer::